 - San Diego County: Emergency Preparedness: El Niño

 - SDG&E Unplanned Power Outage Map and Information

 - How to fill a sandbag video.

 - Steps to Take Before, During, and After a Flood

 - State of California "Storm Ready" online portal.

-- 2-1-1 San Diego is a free phone service (24/7) to connect people with community, health and disaster services.
+- 2-1-1 San Diego free 24/7 service connecting to community, health & disaster services.

 - San Diego County Resident / Business Self Reporting Damage Assessment